 If you think that experienced investigators and examiners are not 'vulnerable' to this mistake, that is not the case.
-Technology is developing at an unprecedent pace these days, and even the best knowledge of tools and methods are becoming obsolete without supportive regular training.
-Two years ago, no one knew of the checkm8 vulnerability for iOS devices—now every DFIR specialist must know its specific language and employ this method when they meet relevant devices.
+Technology is developing at an unprecedented pace these days, and even the best knowledge of tools and methods are becoming obsolete without supportive regular training.
+Two years ago [as of this article creation], no one knew of the checkm8 vulnerability for iOS devices—now every DFIR specialist must know its specific language and employ this method when they meet relevant devices.

 Investigators who care about staying up-to-date, usually utilize several digital forensic tools both open source and commercials.
 They are constantly reading books, blogs, and forums.
 They support less experienced colleagues—and can even learn new things by doing this.

 Hint: You may also have a look at the list of books, recommended by the Belkasoft team.